Tommy John Surgery Specialist

 David Lintner, MD

 Tommy John surgery, which is ulnar collateral ligament (UCL) reconstruction, treats a common elbow injury in throwing athletes.
 As the Houston Astros team physician, David Lintner, MD, has performed the most UCL reconstructions in the Houston area.
-He treats all levels of athletes, from high school to professionals, at two offices in Houston and Kingwood, Texas.
+He treats all levels of athletes, from high school to professionals, at office in Houston, Texas.
 If you think you may need Tommy John surgery, call the practice or book an appointment online today.

 Tommy John Surgery Q&A